-The Grand Duchy of Finland or Russian Empire period started in the 19th century.
+The Grand Duchy of Finland or the Russian Empire period started in the 19th century.
 This is as a result of the Swedish Empire losing to the Russian Empire in the short Finnish War of 1808-09.
-The Treaty of Hamina concluded peace on Russian terms by ceding everything east of Tornio and Muonio Rivers, as well as the Åland islands.
+The Treaty of Hamina concluded peace on Russian terms by ceding everything east of Tornio and Muonio Rivers, as well as the Åland Islands.
 The Grand Duchy of Finland was set up by Tsar Alexander I in order to bypass Finnish resistance to Russia.
 He promised to respect Finland’s Lutheran faith, Swedish base Diet and Estates, freedom of language and other minor details.
 While nominally autonomous, it still was subjected to the whims of the Tsar, which caused issues in the late 19th century.

 During this period, Finland’s own military history can be broken down into three separate phases.
 The first beginning on the 18th September 1812 with the establishment of three jäger regiments, these were mainly intended for home defence in case Napoleon decided to strike at Russia through Finland.
 Today the Guard Jaeger Regiment traces its origins to the 3rd Jaeger Regiment which was originally raised in Viipuri but in 1817 a company of 274 men were assigned to Helsinki, which eventually grew into the 3rd Life Guards Rifle Finnish Battalion.
 Most of these units, apart from what would eventually by the Guards Rifle Battalion, would be disbanded in 1830 for two main reasons.
-The first being the economic, with these units not being cheap, the second being that the incoming Governor-General Prince Alexander Menshikov, who was a navy man and wanted Finland to focus more upon naval service than army service.
-1830 saw the establishment of 1000 strong naval unit.
+The first was economic, with these units not being cheap, the second being that the incoming Governor-General Prince Alexander Menshikov, who was a navy man and wanted Finland to focus more upon naval service than army service.
+1830 saw the establishment of a 1000 strong naval unit.
 Some of these men were formed into coastal defence batteries, others manned small sloops.

 The outbreak of the Crimean War in 1853 saw the next stage of Duchy’s military start.
 It was clear to Russian commanders that Finland was a possible gateway to Russia proper.
-Using the old Swedish allotment system, 6 battalions of light infantry formed in July and August 1854.
-However despite these units, alongside several Russian units, the British launched several successful raids along the coast, as well as capturing and destroying the Fortress of Bomarsund on the Åland islands.
+Using the old Swedish allotment system, 6 battalions of light infantry were formed in July and August 1854.
+However despite these units, alongside several Russian units, the British launched several successful raids along the coast, as well as capturing and destroying the Fortress of Bomarsund on the Åland Islands.
 So as 1855 arrived 3 more battalions were raised and additional Russian units arrived.
-It was this year that that Helsinki was attacked by a joint Anglo-French fleet.
+It was this year that Helsinki was attacked by a joint Anglo-French fleet.
 As campaign season of 1856 approached, the number of troops in Finland swelled to around 50,000, with 71 battalions of Russian infantry, 18 units of Cossacks and 84 batteries of artillery, this was supported by the, 1 Guards Rifle Battalion, 9 Finnish rifle battalions and 2 Finnish naval detachments.
 The Anglo-French forces were planning a large 250 vessel strong fleet that would be tasked with finally breaking the Russian forces defending the Baltic region but the war ended in March before any fighting took place.

 Even with the war over, tensions were still high in the Empire and Duchy, the 9 Rifle Battalions and 1 Naval Detachment (the other being disbanded at the war’s end) stayed in service, albeit in a reduced state, until 1867 when all Rifle Battalions (minus the Guards Rifle Battalion) were disbanded mainly due to the vast economic plight in the country.
 The naval detachment stayed in service until 1880 when it was also disbanded.